 So, now that we covered the “what” and”why” the only question remaining is “how?”.

 (I want to add a little *disclaimer* here.
 Since this is a fashion related post I will not go into huge detail regarding sustainable practices of our everyday lives, but I will dive into the ways fashion can be less harmful and maybe in the future, not at all bad for the environment.)

 Sustainability and Fashion – Can They Go Together?

 Did you know that the fashion industry is one of the most polluting industries in the world along with agriculture and oil?
-So, can we be sustainable while wearing clothes?
-The answer is not 100%.
+So, is there a way for the words sustainability and fashion to co-exist?
+Can we be sustainable while wearing clothes?
+The answer to both questions is not 100%.
 Actually, the most sustainable way is being naked, but that’s out of the question for now.
-However, if you don’t want to partake in practices that harm the environment, but also exploit the working people (more on that in another post), there are some ways that you can do that.
+However, if you don’t want to partake in practices that harm the environment, there are some ways that you can do that.

 1. Avoid trendy items that last one season

 I know it’s tempting to dive into the new trends you see on Instagram, especially if they’re styled in a cool way.
 Before you do that think well if you will actually wear it.
 In most situations, the answer will be once or twice, so it’s definitely not worth it.
 Instead, it’s wiser to invest in classic pieces that will last forever.
 It benefits both your pocket and the environment.
 If you’re not new to this blog, you may have already read posts about how buying timeless pieces can save you a lot of money and also make you look stylish and put together, season after season.
 For example, last year I invested in a wool camel coat and I haven’t regretted it even a bit.
 I know it will last over time and will never be out of style.